 This paper will provide some important information to parents, athletes, coaches and fans of sport and is intended to inform some of the topics regarding sport-related concussions (SRC).
 This video, Overcoming adversity, offers strategies on how to deal with this injury and other types of adversities.

 Wrestling is a contact and a collision sport much like football (soccer), ice hockey, and rugby.
 These sports have rules in place that prevent illegal holds/contacts that safeguard against many injuries and like many sports, no rules can prevent all accidents & injuries that stem from accidents in these sports.
 The above mentioned sports international governing bodies: FIFA, IIHF, and the IRB are very proactive in their efforts to identify, research, and implement best practices for athletes who suffer concussive injuries and in 2001 – the 1st International Conference on Concussion in Sport was held in Vienna, Austria in partnership with the Medical Commission of the IOC.
-Since that time, there have been 2 other International Conference(s) on Concussion in Sport; 2004 and 2008.
-Organizers are planning for the next conference to be held in December 2012.
+Since that time, there have been 4 other International Conference(s) on Concussion in Sport; 2004, 2008, 2013, & 2017.

 Experts seem to give SRC, a brain injury caused by blunt blow to head, no specific definition and appear to agree on causes and signs and symptoms that include and are not limited to: headaches, feeling like in a fog, slowed reaction times, drowsiness, irritability, fatigue, confusion, memory problems, mood changes, changes in sleep patterns, concentration difficulties, balance problems, nausea, ringing in the ears, problems with emotional control, anxiety, insomnia and fluctuating levels of consciousness.
 Sometimes, concussed athletes are unable to self report these signs and symptoms, perhaps, because they are: afraid, unable to notice or identify or remember, and or are embarrassed to report this information because they want to train and compete.